Being a World of Warcraft mage prepared me for painful social distancing measures in Singapore.

 To me, COVID-19 is like a raid boss.
 One with the ability to painfully and slowly destroy an entire party.
 To even begin to fight it, you must learn the mechanics.
 These begin with NOT inflicting unnecessary damage to your compatriots.

 Slip up, and your party wipes.
 In our real world, the equivalent is entire populations decimated.
 It’s a chilling scenario that keeps me very, VERY mindful of all safe distancing regulations.

 4. Dude, Your Gear Level Sucks

 This one isn’t directly related to social distancing, but I might as well mention it.

 WoW is all about gear.
 The better your gear, the higher your chances of surviving raids and winning PvP fights.
 The more achievements and gold you get too.

 Enter a battleground or a raid with unimpressive gear, and woe to you.
 You are unlikely to even last ten seconds.

-The same if you leave home now without adequate “gear.”
-In the form of face masks, hand sanitizers, etc.
+The same goes if you leave home now without adequate “gear.”
+Gear in the form of face masks, hand sanitizers, etc.